AxForest/teamspeak_bot/README.md

 - Run `python3 -m ts3bot cycle` in regular intervals

 # Notes
-- The bot assumes that the guest group is still called `Guest`
+- The bot assumes that the guest group is still called `Guest`.
-- The world group will always remain, even if a guild is selected
+- The world group will always remain, even if a guild is selected.
+- The database **HAS TO BE** utf8mb4/utf8mb4_bin or you will encounter strange issues.